 Without a prenup, the laws of the state will determine how marital property is divided at divorce.
-In California, if you divorce without a prenuptial agreement, any property acquired during the marriage is divided equally between the parties.
-However, through a prenuptial agreement, you and your spouse can override California law and together decide which property will be divided and how that property will be divided.
+Generally, in California, if you divorce without a prenuptial agreement, spousal support is set based upon the income of the parties and the marital standard of living.
+Property acquired during the marriage is divided equally between the parties.
+However, through a prenuptial agreement, you and your spouse can override California law and together decide the amount and duration of spousal support and which property will be divided and how that property will be divided.

 No one goes into their marriage thinking that they are going to get a divorce and bringing up the topic of a prenup to your future spouse can be stressful.
 Despite this, more and more couples every day are deciding to enter prenups, because of the value that they can provide.